 reinforcement learning

-Many RL problems are formalized as Markov decision processes (MDPs), defined by a set of states, actions, transition dynamics, and reward functions.
+Many RL problems are formalized as Markov decision processes (MDPs), which are defined by a set of states, actions, transition dynamics, and reward functions.
 When the agent’s observations are partial or noisy, the problem may instead be modeled as a partially observable Markov decision process (POMDP).

 RL techniques include: